tiacsys/bridle/doc/bridle/introduction.rst

 *********

 The Zephyr project includes a tool called west.
-The |BRIDLE| uses :ref:`west <zephyr:west>` to manage the combination of multiple Git repositories and versions.
+The |BRIDLE| uses :zephyr:ref:`west <west>` to manage the combination of multiple Git repositories and versions.

 Some of west’s features are similar to those provided by Git Submodules and Google’s Repo tool.
 But west also includes custom features required by the :ref:`zephyr_intro` that were not sufficiently supported by the existing tools.
-For more details about the reasons behind the introduction of west, see the :ref:`zephyr:west-history` section of the Zephyr documentation.
+For more details about the reasons behind the introduction of west, see the :zephyr:ref:`west-history` section of the Zephyr documentation.

-West's workspace contains exactly one
-:ref:`manifest repository <zephyr:west-basics>`, which is a main Git repository containing a `west manifest file`_.
+West's workspace contains exactly one :zephyr:ref:`manifest repository <west-basics>`, which is a main Git repository containing a `west manifest file`_.
 Additional Git repositories in the workspace managed by west are called projects.
 The manifest repository controls which commits to use from the different projects through the manifest file.
 In the